 Championship categories

 Please note that there is an annual three-day challenge hillwalking festival in east Munster through which the organiser offers his own informal version of an "All-Ireland Hillwalking Club Champions" title.
-It was purely by chance that we became aware of this other title in 2021 which isn't surprising as it doesn't appear to have been publicised beyond the festival's attendees.
+It was purely by chance that we became aware of this other title in 2021 which isn't surprising as it doesn't appear to be publicised much beyond the festival's attendees.
 The title has been presented each year since 2015 to the walking club whose members collectively attend most days of the walking festival.

 In post-event reports published on the festival's official website each year between 2015 and 2020, the title has consistently been referred to as the "[All-Ireland] Club Challenge".
 Having looked back through the festival's social media posts, the title was first referred to in August 2018 as the "All-Ireland Challenge Hillwalking Club Champions".
 Since 2019, the festival organiser appears to have dropped the word 'Challenge' from the title when referring to it on social media.

 The geographical spread of walks on the festival's programme is limited to just three mountain ranges within the three eastern counties in the province of Munster.
 There is very little evidence of clubs from outside Munster being represented at the festival.
-The competition's attendance-based scoring system strongly favours local walking clubs and the organiser can easily identify who the winning club will be when the festival's registration window closes, months before the participants set foot on the hill.
+The competition's attendance-based scoring system strongly favours local walking clubs and the organiser can easily identify who the winning club will be when the festival's registration window closes, months before the participants even set foot on the hill.
 It is highly unlikely that a club from the northern half of Ireland could send the required numbers to win.
 In addition, the festival has limited spaces available and these appear to be snapped up very quickly by past participants.
 This further reduces the chances for clubs who have not taken part before.

 In addition, the size of each team in our official All-Ireland Hillwalking Clubs Championship is limited to a maximum of 5 people, so the final placings won't be based on attendance numbers.
 Again, this gives EVERY walking club in Ireland a fair and equal chance.

-Based on our official Championship's wider geographical scope, 8-month duration, greater requirement for all-round hillwalking competency, we see no reason to ever rename our "All-Ireland Hillwalking Clubs Championship" to anything else.
+Based on our official Championship's wider geographical scope, 4-month duration, greater requirement for all-round hillwalking competency, we see no reason to ever rename our "All-Ireland Hillwalking Clubs Championship" to anything else.
 In addition, our Clubs Championship is part of the broader All-Ireland Hillwalking Championships which also includes the following three competitions:

 - All-Ireland Hillwalking Individuals Championship